Easy Crispy Air Fryer Turkey Thighs Recipe

 - Use Frozen or Fresh Turkey Thighs | I love options.
 I provide the instructions to make air fryer turkey thighs from frozen or fresh.

-- Simple and Classic | These air fryer turkey thighs are easy to make, using simple ingredients.
-Most likely, you will already have all these seasonings in your pantry.
+- Easy | These air fryer turkey thighs are easy to make, using simple ingredients.

 - Less Mess | One of the best things about frying foods in an air fryer is that you can get the same crispy outside and tender inside without the mess of deep frying or the stovetop method.
 Not to mention, cooking in the air fryer often takes less time.